We’ve made our Jack-O-Lantern Pencil Holder, now we need something to put in them.

-This post contains Amazon Affiliate links.
+This post contains Amazon Affiliate and other affiliate links.
 Please see my Disclosure Page for more information.

 Start by creating a simple pattern with your scrap paper.
 You will want all of your ghost pieces to be the same size and shape.
 Use your pencil to get an idea of the size.
 You’ll want it to fit easily over the top of the pencil, but not be too long.